 Converting waste to energy

 Although Biffa reuses or recycles the overwhelming majority of the waste we collect, it’s not possible for us to treat all of it.
-Instead of sending it to landfill, we can use it to generate energy.
+Instead of sending it to landfill, we can use it to recover energy.
 Energy recovery from waste is important to energy security, providing around 3% of the UK’s electricity needs.
 It also helps us to enable the circular economy, by decreasing the reliance on exporting waste, while recovering metals and aggregates for recycling from the ashes.
 The heat generated by the facilities is also captured and used for district heating schemes and commercial applications.

 Energy and biogas